Acute myeloid leukaemia (AML) prognosis

 The NPM1 mutation is one of the most common mutations in AML.
 Around a third of people with AML have it.
 It is generally linked to a better prognosis and improved survival.
 Patients with NPM1 mutation can also have other mutations, including FLT3.

-Your doctor can explain what the NPM1 mutation (and any other genetic mutations you have) could mean for you, and how it could affect your prognosis.
+Your doctor can explain what the NPM1 mutation could mean for you, and how it could affect your prognosis.
+They’ll explain any other genetic changes you have too.
 Knowing about the NPM1 mutation can also help guide your treatment, as there are some drugs that are more effective in people with NPM1.
 The NPM1 mutation is also something your doctors can look for when they are monitoring you, to measure how well the treatment is working.

-These mutations are linked with a less good prognosis.
+These changes are linked with a less good prognosis.
 They often happen in people who have AML caused by another blood condition or medical treatment in the past (secondary AML – see below).
 If you have TP53, ASXL1 or RUNX1, you might be advised to have a stem cell transplant to give the best chance of treatment success.

-The CEBPA mutation is can be linked to a better prognosis and improved survival if it affects a particular part of the gene.
-Ask your doctor how the CEBPA mutation (and any other genetic mutations you have) could affect your prognosis.
-Remember, your prognosis depends on many factors, not just on the genetic mutations.
-Ask your doctor if you want to understand more.
+The CEBPA mutation can be linked to a better prognosis and improved survival if it affects a particular part of the gene.
+Ask your doctor how the CEBPA mutation (and any other genetic changes you have) could affect your prognosis.

 Your doctor can explain what a t(8;21) or inv(16) abnormality means for you.
 These abnormalities are also something your doctors can look for when they are monitoring you, to measure how well the treatment is working.